Category: Overview

 What is a Strategy Pyramid?

 A strategy pyramid lays out the key components of the strategic planning process for 5Ps Of Product.
-The general strategy pyramid concept has been adapted from standard strategic planning frameworks to create a product-focused process.
+The concept draws on the classic strategic planning hierarchy described by authors like Michael Porter and Roger Martin, adapted here to create a product-focused process.

 The Components